awesomerank/awesomerank.github.io/lists/avivace/awesome-gbdev.md

 - [Booting the Game Boy with a custom logo](https://dhole.github.io/post/gameboy_custom_logo/) - Bypassing the Nintendo logo check.
 - [GBDK Developers](http://gbdk-developers.com/) - Active blog about everything related to the scene.
 Including features, insights and interviews.
 - [Ostrich ★5](https://github.com/PumpMagic/ostrich) - A Game Boy Sound System player written in Swift.
-- [mGB ★46 ⏳1Y](https://github.com/trash80/mGB) - A Gameboy cartridge program that enables the Gameboy to act as a full MIDI supported sound module.
+- [mGB ★46 ⏳1Y](https://github.com/trash80/mGB) - A Game Boy cartridge program that enables the Game Boy to act as a full MIDI supported sound module.
-- [GBVisualizer ★13](https://github.com/LIJI32/GBVisualizer) - Demonstrating the use of two undocumented Gameboy Color registers, nicknamed PCM12 (FF76) and PCM34 (FF77), which can be used to read the current PCM amplitude of the 4 APU channels.
+- [GBVisualizer ★13](https://github.com/LIJI32/GBVisualizer) - Demonstrating the use of two undocumented Game Boy Color registers, nicknamed PCM12 (FF76) and PCM34 (FF77), which can be used to read the current PCM amplitude of the 4 APU channels.
-- [GBVideoPlayer ★41](https://github.com/LIJI32/GBVideoPlayer) - A technical demo demonstrating how the Gameboy LCD controller can be hacked to make a Gameboy Color play a full motion video in color, together with music.
+- [GBVideoPlayer ★41](https://github.com/LIJI32/GBVideoPlayer) - A technical demo demonstrating how the Game Boy LCD controller can be hacked to make a Game Boy Color play a full motion video in color, together with music.
 - [ArduinoGameBoy ★49 ⏳2Y](https://github.com/drhelius/arduinogameboy) - Arduino based Game Boy cartridge reader and writer.
 - [gameboy-brainfuck ★5](https://github.com/bitnenfer/gameboy-brainfuck) - Implementation of a brainfuck interpreter.
 - [gb-save-states ★5](https://github.com/mattcurrie/gb-save-states) - Patches to add save state support to Game Boy games when playing on the original hardware.
 - [The Game Boy Archive](https://github.com/gb-archive) - A library of Game Boy related software, hardware and literature.
 Aimed to mirror and preserve old and fragmented contributions from the last three decades.
-- [gbcpu ★2 ⏳4Y](https://github.com/jdeblese/gbcpu) - A CPU and peripherals implementing the Gameboy (TM) instruction set and functionality.
+- [gbcpu ★2 ⏳4Y](https://github.com/jdeblese/gbcpu) - A CPU and peripherals implementing the Game Boy instruction set and functionality.

 ## About